Chapter Nine I

 Lacy lay her hands on the desk, “Help me.”

 James, “Janah doesn’t discuss personal conversations.
 She and I talk frequently regarding subjects on her mind, not her specific conversations with people.
 She regards them as confidential.
 I respect that.”

 Lacy, “Are you concerned that girls, older ones say, might be trying to coerce her, put ideas in her head?
 Adolescents and teens can be, well, you’re a psychiatrist…”

 James didn’t answer for a moment, then, “What happened when you talked to Janah?”

-Lacy’s eyes drifted back to James, “I see what you’re intimating.
+Lacy’s eyes drift back to James, “I see what you’re intimating.
 She told me almost nothing, yet I was left feeling we had this wonderful conversation.
 Somehow, I always felt better.”

-Lacy stared off into space for a moment, “How does she do that?
+Lacy stares off into space for a moment, “How does she do that?
 Have you worked with her on these things?”

 “No. I feel better after I talk to her as well.
 To answer your prior question, Janah is never influenced by what other people tell her.
 She is incapable of being led around by either the well intentioned or the malicious.”

 “How does she avoid it?
 She clearly has a good heart.
 Could she not be led into difficulties simply by being too trusting?”